 For more on this name, see also the related boy name Braxton.

+Brantley (#120 last year), Braxton (#121), Brentley (#635), Brent (#841), Brenton and Brandt are the prominent alternative forms of Brant rated in the Top 1000.
+Usage of these boy names reached its highest in the year 2013 (usage of 0.3321%) and has remained as widespread to this day (usage 0.3261%, down 1.8%), but with the versions Brent, Brenton and Brant becoming less stylish.
+Brantley (#120), Brentley (#635) and Braxton (#121) are three of the more fashionable birth names among these.
 Shown below is an analysis of the usage of the boy name Brant and associated names.
-Brantley (#120 last year), Braxton (#121), Brentley (#635), Brent (#841), Brenton and Brandt are the prominent alternative forms of Brant.
-Usage of this boy name reached its highest in 2013 and has remained as widespread to this day, but with the versions Brent, Brenton and Brant becoming less stylish.
-Brantley (#120), Brentley (#635) and Braxton (#121) are three of the more fashionable birth names among these.
-(Top 1000 Baby Names Records, 2014)
+(2014 Birth Statistics)

 Brant▼ is pronounced similarly to Briant, Bryant▼ and Bryent.
 Other recommended similar baby names are Bernt, Bran, Brann, Branten, Brantin, Branton and Grant.
 These names tend to be less frequently used than Brant.